The list’s early motto was ‘Anarchy Tempered by Despotism’! A missive from Stephen Clark in August 1989 set the early tone:

 How to Join the List

 To subscribe simply email as follows to email@example.com: ‘Subscribe philos-l yourname’.
 Read the welcome message carefully.

 How to Post a Message

-- To send to the list email to firstname.lastname@example.org
+To send to the list send an email to firstname.lastname@example.org

-- Once you click 'send message' your post will go to the moderator and should be posted to the list, usually within 24h.
+Once it is sent, your post will go to the moderator and should be posted to the list, usually within one working day.